Empowering Vernacular Medium Education: Challenges and Solutions

 Somehow the concept of intelligence, abilities, and competencies take a backseat and only the competency to communicate in a certain language takes the forefront.
 Yes, it is true, that communication in English is an essential part of today’s survival kit, the lack of the same does not mean failure.

 Students should remember that in the initial days will be difficult to cope with the new language; as the medium of instruction expression and communication is going to be English, one must view this opportunity to prepare for the future.
-It may happen that the fear of the language may divert the attention from studies and the student may sulk on the fact that he/she does not know the language.
+The fear of the language may divert the attention from studies and the student may sulk on the fact that he/she does not know the language.

 The way to handle this concern is – to start reading which will help one to increase his /her vocabulary.
 Read anything that comes your way – from newspapers to novels.
 This will not only help one to develop language skills but also enhance thinking skills.
 Verbal expression requires the wings of words, and these words will come from daily reading.